filip1/dearmep/doc/data-protection.md

 For example, in IVR webhooks (i.e. when controlling a phone call’s flow), even a one-second delay might degrade the user experience significantly.
 Therefore, we are not specifying the exact algorithms to be used in this document, and there may even be different algorithms in use in different parts of the application.

-For monitoring and debugging purposes, the hashed value will also store the country code of the number, as well as the first _n_ digits of the phone number, unhashed.
+For monitoring and debugging purposes, in _addition_ to the hashed phone number, the application can also store the country code of the number, as well as the first _n_ (or everything except for the last _n_) digits of the phone number, in clear text.
-This allows us, for example, to detect provider outages to a certain degree.
+This allows an administrator to e.g. detect provider outages to a certain degree.
-The amount of data stored unhashed is configurable:
+The amount of data stored unhashed is configurable.
-Administrators can choose to store only the country code, the country code and 1 to 5 first digits (configurable), or nothing at all.

 As the Verification Codes have an expiration date, expired database entries will be purged automatically and regularly at least once per hour.